Monitoring and Targeting

 • that knowing the driving-factor values it is possible to estimate expected consumption (Click here for more on calculating expected consumption)

-• that the onset of waste is signalled by an unexpected discrepancy between actual and epected consumption
+• that the onset of waste is signalled by an unexpected discrepancy between actual and expected consumption

-• that underlying waste may be exposed by the relationship between consumption and its driver(s) being in some way anomalous
+• that underlying waste may be evident from an anomalous relationship between consumption and its driver(s)

 Applying M&T